williain/multitools/doc/guide.rst

 To Conclude
 ===========

-That concludes a whisle-stop tour of the multitools api.
+That concludes the tour of the multitools api.
 It's now up to you to decide whether it's worth using for your own project - it's aim is to make your code simpler and more maintainable, but it does that by hiding some of the operation of multiprocessing and its associated libraries.

-Its inspiration was a project that hangs off a slow IO-bound process, so we're not sure how quickly it can be made to work - you'll need better hardware than we're currently running to test that out though.
+Its inspiration was a project that hangs off a slow IO-bound process, so I'm not sure how quickly it can be made to work (you can try setting the interval argument to Supervisor.supervise() to something less than the default 0.1s), but you'll need better hardware than I'm currently running to test that out though.